FAIR-Chem/fairchem/DATASET_PER_ADSORBATE.md

 Note - A few adsorbates are intentionally left out for the test splits.

-Downloading any of the above and extracting will result in a folder :
+Downloading any of the above and extracting will result in a folder:

 `<index>/`

 * `system.txt` Text file containing information about the different adsorbate+catalyst system names.
 In total there are N systems.
 More details described below.
 * `<index>/`
     * This contains N compressed trajectory files of the format `.extxyz.xz`.
     * Files are named as  `<system_id>.extxyz.xz` (where `system_id` is defined below).